Hoop snake: Sightings

+Hoop snakes appear in the folklore of various parts of the United States, including Virginia and West Virginia.
+Several sightings of the hoop snake have been alleged along the Minnesota–Wisconsin border in the St. Croix River valley (Recently Hudson, Wisconsin), Wake County and Watauga County in North Carolina, Prince Edward Island, and Kamloops, British Columbia.

-Purported sightings are still occasionally reported, though the existence of the hoop snake has never been accepted by the scientific community.
+Despite occasional reports, the existence of the hoop snake has never been accepted by the scientific community.
 Naturalist Raymond Ditmars placed $10,000 in trust at a New York bank for the first person to provide evidence of a hoop snake.
 Some have suggested it is a distorted description of the sidewinder of the American Southwest, or of mud snakes, which will occasionally lie in a loose hoop shape.
 The hoop snake possibly is an embellishment of actual instances of snakes swallowing their own tails, mistaking them for prey.

 The dwarf reed snake (Pseudorabdion longiceps) of Southeast Asia has been filmed 'cartwheeling' as an escape mechanism, superficially similar to the behavior described for the hoop snake.